-- input (str) The path to the input file. - user (str) The name of the user subroutine, if it is a Cython/Pure Python script, it will be compiled to an object file automatically. - job (str, optional) The name of the job, by default the current directory name. - output (str, optional) The path to the output directory, by default the current directory.

-- script (str, optional) The Python script to run after finishing the job to post-process the results. - kwargs Additional keyword arguments to pass to the abaqus command to make the object file.
+- input (str) The path to the input file. - user (str) The name of the user subroutine, if it is a Cython/Pure Python script, it will be compiled to an object file automatically.
+If a companion .pxd file is found, it will be copied. - job (str, optional) The name of the job, by default the current directory name. - output (str, optional) The path to the output directory, by default the current directory. - script (str, optional) The Python script to run after finishing the job to post-process the results. - kwargs Additional keyword arguments to pass to the abaqus command to make the object file.